KristjanESPERANTO/MMM-WebSpeechTTS/README.md

   Module -->|WEB_SPEECH_TTS_STARTED<br>/ ENDED| Modules
 ```

-When MagicMirror² is started with `--enable-speech-dispatcher` (recommended on Linux), the Electrons’s Web Speech API will route synthesis requests to the system-level `speech-dispatcher` daemon, unlocking voices such as those provided by `espeak-ng`.
+When MagicMirror² is started with `--enable-speech-dispatcher` (recommended on Linux), Electron's Web Speech API will route synthesis requests to the system-level `speech-dispatcher` daemon, unlocking voices provided by TTS engines.

 If you are running MagicMirror² in a browser (e.g., Firefox or Chrome), the module will use the built-in voices available in that browser.
-And `espeak-ng` nor `speech-dispatcher` nor `--enable-speech-dispatcher` are required.
+In this case, `speech-dispatcher` is not required and browser-based cloud TTS may provide better quality.

 ## Installation